khepf/gemini_front/README.md

 DONE need inventory page on front end
-DONE create testcustomer, testseller users and assign/create roles accordingly DONE fix roles add more images fill in more data fix redirects for when not signed in sort out/merge product add to cart and checkout vs baseball card add to cart and checkout research and finish search form validation
+DONE create testcustomer, testseller users and assign/create roles accordingly DONE fix roles
+DONE fix redirects for when not signed in add more images fill in more data sort out/merge product add to cart and checkout vs baseball card add to cart and checkout research and finish search form validation